Table of Contents

 Shopping In Hong Kong

 The sunlit skyline of Hong Kong reveals a shopper’s paradise open throughout the year.
 You can spend hours at Stanley Market, an old fishing market, or merge with the chaos of the Temple Street Night market.

 And the Luxury brand street will not let you walk away without an indulgence.
-Don’t forget essential buys like Jade and Ivory handicrafts, porcelain figurines, Chinese tea as well as cakes.
+Don’t forget essential buys like Jade handicrafts, porcelain figurines, Chinese tea as well as cakes.

-An interesting detour from standard shopping is a fascinating walk through the Herbal Medicine Street, the Ginseng and Bird”s Nest Street and the Dried Seafood Street.
+An interesting detour from standard shopping is a fascinating walk through the Herbal Medicine Street, the Ginseng and Bird’s Nest Street and the Dried Seafood Street.

-With distances becoming shorter every day, Hong Kong fits any vacation mould.
+With distances becoming shorter every day, Hong Kong fits any vacation mold.
 From a honeymoon to a quick weekend getaway, Hong Kong is the perfect destination to pack your holiday with unexpected surprises and unique extravagances.